Mycenae: Schliemann's excavations (1874–1876)

-Schliemann's prior claims of findings that have since been proven false are one reason why he is frequently questioned.
-The descriptions of Schliemann's initial discoveries of Troy in his own diaries are hazy, and the dates he gives for when they were made are sometimes incongruous.
-Following his work at Troy, Schliemann carried out excavations throughout Greece, which led to the discovery of Grave shaft A in Mycenae.
-The infamous "Mask of Agamemnon," according to many critics, wasn't truly discovered in these grave shafts.
-The two tomb shafts appear to include a wide variety of funeral masks in addition to the already debunked claims concerning the mask.
-In one form of mask, there were no smiles or facial hairs; in another, the mask had a more bowl-like shape and smiles were apparent; and in the last style, "The Mask of Agamemnon," there were smiles, facial hair, and detachable, intricate ears.
-Some critics contend that Schliemann smuggled additional artifacts into Mycenae and then falsely claimed to have discovered them.
-Schliemann was previously known to smuggle artifacts out of Hisarlik.
+The archaeologist Heinrich Schliemann was particularly invested in the site of Mycenae.
+Schliemann was obsessed with the epic poetry of Homer and believed Homer's stories were based in historical truth.
+In the later part of his life, he dedicated himself to excavating historical sites relevant to the Homeric epics.
+Schliemann's first excavation was the site of Hisarlik, believed to be the site of ancient Troy.
+Following his work at Hisarlik, Schliemann began excavations at Mycenae in 1876.
+His goal was to find the grave of Agamemnon, the king of Mycenae and leader of the Greek army in the Trojan War as described in Homer's Iliad.
+Schliemann uncovered a royal cemetery containing six shaft graves, known as Grave Circle A. Among his findings at Grave Circle A was a gold death mask that he labeled as "The Mask of Agamemnon".
+Modern archeological evidence has proven his claims of discovering Agamemnon's remains were most likely false, as the mask is dated more than 300 years before the events of the Trojan War.

-In 1874, Heinrich Schliemann excavated deep shafts all over the acropolis without permission; in August 1876, a complete excavation of the site by Schliemann commenced with the permission of the Archaeological Society of Athens (ASA) and the supervision of one of its members, Panayiotis Stamatakis.
-Schliemann believed in the historical truth of the Homeric stories and interpreted the site accordingly.
-He found the ancient shaft graves with their royal skeletons and spectacular grave goods.
-Upon discovering a human skull beneath a gold death mask in one of the tombs, he declared: "I have gazed upon the face of Agamemnon".
+Schliemann's discoveries at Mycenae have come under controversy.
+Schliemann's archaeological work in general is controversial, with some calling Schliemann "the father of scientific archaeology" and others criticizing Schliemann's destructive methods of excavation.
+The authenticity of Schliemann's excavation of Grave Circle A has come under question, with some critics claiming that Schliemann smuggled additional artifacts into Mycenae and then falsely claimed to have discovered them.
+Modern evidence suggests that Schliemann's findings at Grave Circle A were genuine, but significantly predate the Trojan War.

 Excavations since Schliemann (1876–present)

 Since Schliemann's day, more scientific excavations have taken place at Mycenae, mainly by Greek archaeologists but also by the British School at Athens.
 Christos Tsountas, another member of the ASA, cleared a significant portion of the citadel during his excavations of the site beginning in 1884 and ending in 1902.
 The Athens Archaeological Society is currently excavating the Mycenae Lower Town (as of 2011), with support from Dickinson College and the Institute for Aegean Prehistory.
 Afterwards, Tsountas and the ASA gave permission to the British School of Archaeology (BSA) to excavate; the BSA conducted excavations from 1920 to 1955 under the supervision of Alan John Bayard Wace, assisted by Winifred Lamb.
 In 1951, workers discovered Grave Circle B. After Wace died in 1957, excavation work was finished by Lord William Taylour from 1958 to 1969, especially on the west slope of the citadel.
-The ASA continued excavation work on the site with efforts led by Ioannis Papadimitriou and Nicolas Verdelis in the late 1950s and early 1960s, as well as by George Mylonas from 1957 up until 1985.
+The ASA continued excavation work on the site with efforts led by John Papadimitriou and Nicolas Verdelis in the late 1950s and early 1960s, as well as by George Mylonas from 1957 up until 1985.
 In 1985, excavation work was directed by Spyros Iakovidis who, as of 2009, is still overseeing the ASA's research mission in both fieldwork and publication preparation.